quiffman/seiscomp3/src/trunk/apps/tools/scimex/descriptions/scimex.rst

    mode = EXPORT

-   cleanUpInterval = 7200
+   cleanupinterval = 7200
-   exportSink = exp1, exp2
+   exportHosts = exp1, exp2

    # Match everything with magnitude above or equal 5
    # and with more than 25 phases which comes from